 Your best choice for pregnancy safe skin care is to avoid artificial fragrances altogether, choose fragrance free cosmetics, or look out for specific essential oils to use instead.
 We use fruits, plant oils, and floral extracts to impart a safe, refreshing scent to our formulas, that also provide real benefits to your skin too.
 Certain individuals may be more sensitive to general or specific essential oils, like vetiver and clary sage*.
-Some other essential oils to be avoided altogether include fennel, marjoram, tansy, parsley, birch, and wintergreen.
+Some other essential oils to be avoided altogether include rosemary, fennel, marjoram, tansy, parsley, birch, and wintergreen.

 We believe that active ingredients should be imbuing products with natural scent, instead of synthetic fillers that decrease the potency of your skin care and often come with ill effects too.
 Our Flower Water Toner utilizes a mix of multitasking flowers - rose, calendula, chamomile, lavender, honeysuckle - for their soothing properties and beautiful scent, and work synergistically with hyaluronic acid to lock in hydration.

-*For the best and safest results, we highly recommend consulting with your primary health care provider prior to starting any new skincare regimen.
+*For the best and safest results, we highly recommend consulting with your primary health care provider prior to starting any new skin care regimen.

-Other Chemicals to Avoid for Pregnancy Safe Skin Care
+Other Chemicals to Avoid for Safe Pregnancy Skin Care

 Hydroquinone: Synthetic skin lightening ingredients such as hydroquinone can damage skin with prolonged use and possibly cause cancer.
 They’re absorbed through the skin in higher amounts than other synthetic ingredients, so pregnant women should take caution.